History of decompression research and development: The arterial bubble decompression model

-The arterial bubble assumption also provides an explanation for the criticality of the initial ascent phase.
-Bubbles associated with symptoms are not necessarily generated on site.
-There is a growth process at the beginning of the ascent that may last for several cycles until the bubbles have reached a critical size when they are either filtered in the lung or stopped at the tissue level.
-It is postulated that the production of a shower of small arterial bubbles during the first minutes of the initial ascent is a precursor for DCS symptoms.
+The arterial bubble assumption also provides an explanation for the critical influence of the early stage of ascent.
+Bubbles causing symptoms are not necessarily generated at the site of the symptom.
+There is a growth process at the start of the ascent that may last for several cycles of circulation until the bubbles have reached a critical size when they are either filtered by the lung or stopped in the tissues.
+The production of a shower of small arterial bubbles during the first few minutes of the ascent is suggested as a precursor for DCS symptoms.

 An attempt was made to turn this scenario into a decompression model.